matter-labs/zinc/zinc-book/src/05-variables-and-types/03-functions.md

 Constant functions are called at compile-time, thus they may only accept and return constant expressions.
-Such functions are useful when you need to use a lot of similar parameterized values, but you are not willing to repeat the calculating code each time.
+Such functions are useful when you need to use a lot of similar parameterized values, and you are not willing to repeat the calculating code each time.

 ```rust,no_run,noplaypen